MicrosoftDocs/azure-devops-docs/docs/repos/git/import-from-TFVC.md

 ---
-title: Import repositories from TFVC to Git
+title: Import and migrate repositories from TFVC to Git
 titleSuffix: Azure Repos
-description: Import your repositories from TFVC to Git repositories within the same account. ms.assetid: cf1a4dc8-7143-4b0e-8a43-1680533fb3cb ms.service: azure-devops-repos ms.topic: conceptual
+description: Import and migrate your repositories from TFVC to Git repositories within the same account. ms.assetid: cf1a4dc8-7143-4b0e-8a43-1680533fb3cb ms.service: azure-devops-repos ms.topic: conceptual